sakkarose/sakkarose/README.md

 - I’m @sakkarose.
-Anyway, most things here are for my studying purposes so they're not something useful.
+I'm living without any achivement so don't expect something useful from me xD.